 Oyster is originally from Norwich and is currently studying astrophysics at the University of Leeds.
 He has been a Sailing Activity Counselor for the past two years.

 Ana Sofia is from Culiacan, Sinaloa, México and studies marketing at Tecnologico de Monterrey en Sinaloa.
-Last year was her first year at GAC, and she was an Arts & Crafts Activity Counselor.
+Last year was her second year at GAC, and she was a Group Counselor.

 As an international applicant, what questions did you have?